Skip to main content

 • “Graphics options are severely limited, offering only a handful of presets.”

-• “After playing titles such as Battlefield 4, Dirt 3, and Bioshock Infinite on very high graphical specs with a silky smooth framerate, I expected this game to look extra silky smooth; boy was I wrong, the framerate is capped at 30fps and there is noticeable stutter on top of that.”
+• “After playing titles such as Battlefield 4, Dirt 3, Bioshock Infinite on very high graphical specs with a silky smooth framerate, I expected this game to look extra silky smooth; boy was I wrong, the framerate is capped at 30fps and there is noticeable stutter on top of that.”

 • music

-64 mentions Positive Neutral Negative
+82 mentions Positive Neutral Negative

-• “The music is just insultingly generic.”
+• “Music variety is low and the soundtrack is just insultingly generic.”

 • story

-29 mentions Positive Neutral Negative
+36 mentions Positive Neutral Negative

 • optimization

-20 mentions Positive Neutral Negative
+23 mentions Positive Neutral Negative

-• “Its visuals are still impressive to this day, and its optimization is god-tier... got a toaster with Intel HD graphics 4000 and a 720p screen?”
+• “Its visuals are still impressive to this day, and its optimization is god-tier... got a toaster with Intel HD Graphics 4000 and a 720p screen?”

 • “It is unoptimized, has a capped framerate, and I had to struggle to even get the game to recognize an Xbox controller.”